Aegis system equipped vessels (ASEV): Current design

-Original plans for the two ASEV ships called for a cruiser-sized warships with a standard displacement of 20,000 LT each, an overall length of 690 ft, and a beam of 130 ft on a monohull configuration.
+Original plans for the two ASEV ships called for a cruiser-sized warship with a standard displacement of 20,000 LT each, an overall length of 690 ft, and a beam of 130 ft on a monohull configuration.
 The overall size offers enhanced habitability for its 110-person crew for extended deployments and relative simplicity in construction, and it is designed to provide a stable platform for its advanced sensors and weapon systems.
 Once completed, the two warships will be the largest surface combatant ships in service with the JMSDF, and according to Popular Mechanics, they will "arguably [be] the largest deployable surface warships in the world."

 However, in November 2022, both Kyodo News and Jiji Press quoted an unnamed senior official in Japan's Ministry of Defense who noted that the proposed ASEV warships might be downsized in a size similar to Maya-class destroyers as their original proposed beam significantly reduced speed and maneuverability, making the ships easier to detect and target by the enemy.
 Later, on 23 December 2022, the Japanese MOD released additional 2023 budget and program guidance, including the first official illustration of the ASEV warship (See article info-box.), although no further details on ASEV ship dimensions were provided beyond the original facts and figures from the August 2022 release.
 USNI news editor Sam LaGrone noted that the overall design of the ASEV warship was comparable to the U.S. Navy's next-generation DDG(X) guided-missile destroyer (pictured).